SpyrosVigkos/travel-planner-app/README.md

-Fetch API along with user's input to get dynamic data for app routes Chain Promises to POST to the server the landed information from API and to update the UI Access to HTML elements with JavaScript and set their properties dynamically
+Fetch API along with user's input to get dynamic data for app routes Chain Promises to POST to the server the landed information from API and to update the UI Access to HTML elements with JavaScript and set their properties dynamically You can Print or Delete the Result with related functions

 ## Instructions